 So what happens when the service check finishes executing?
 Well, the process that was started by Nagios to run the service check sends a message back to Nagios containing the results of the service check.
 It is then up to Nagios to check for and process the results of that service check when it gets a chance.

-In order for Nagios to actually do any monitoring, it much process the results of service checks that have finished executing.
+In order for Nagios to actually do any monitoring, it must process the results of service checks that have finished executing.
 This is done via a service check "reaper" process.
 Service "reapers" are another type of event that get scheduled in Nagios' event queue.
 The frequency of these "reaper" events is determined by the service_reaper_frequency option in the main configuration file.
 When a "reaper" event is executed, it will check for any messages that contain the result of service checks that have finished executing.
 These service check results are then handled by the core service monitoring logic.
 From there Nagios determines whether or not hosts should be checked, notifications should be sent out, etc. When the service check results have been processed, Nagios will reschedule the next check of the service and place it in the event queue for later execution.
 That completes the service check/monitoring cycle!

 For those of you who really want to know, but haven't looked at the code, Nagios uses message queues to handle communication between Nagios and the process that actually runs the service check...